Syngman Rhee: Return to Korea and rise to power

 The U.S. government, wary of anti-communist figures like Syngman Rhee and Kim Ku, supported moderates such as Kim Kyu-sik and Lyuh Woon-hyung.
 When the first US–Soviet Cooperation Committee meeting was concluded without a result, he began to argue in June 1946 that the government of Korea must be established as an independent entity.
 In the same month, he created a plan based on this idea and moved to Washington, DC, from December 1946 to April 1947 to lobby support for the plan.
 During the visit, Harry S. Truman's policies of Containment and the Truman Doctrine, which was announced in March 1947, enforced Rhee's anti-communist ideas.

 In November 1947, the United Nations General Assembly recognized Korea's independence and established the United Nations Temporary Commission on Korea (UNTCOK) through Resolution 112.
 In May 1948, the South Korean Constitutional Assembly election was held under the oversight of the UNTCOK.
-He was elected without competition to serve in the South Korean Constituent Assembly and was consequently selected to be Speaker of the Assembly.
+Rhee was elected without competition to serve in the South Korean Constituent Assembly and was consequently selected to be Speaker of the Assembly.
 Rhee was highly influential in creating the policy stating that the president of South Korea had to be elected by the National Assembly.
 The 1948 Constitution of the Republic of Korea was adopted on 17 July 1948.